FPO v1.0 MASP – Multi Asset Single Pool¶

 Pool Net Value measures the monetary value of all the options exposures currently in the liquidity pool.
 It is calculated on the basis of accrual accounting and, as a result, may not be equal to the sum of actual net inflows and outflows at any given time.

-Potential gains and losses to this monolithic liquidity pool, as single counterparty to the collective value of all options exposure sold from the pool, are reflected in changes to the Pool Net Value.
+Potential gains and losses to this liquidity pool, as the counterparty to the collective value of all options exposure sold from the pool, are reflected in changes to the Pool Net Value.
 In FPO v1.0, Pool Net Value is an important concept in deciding the pool size, which in turn determines the maximum value of options that can be written on the market and, at the same time, measures the value of potential user claims from the pool.

 What Affects Pool Net Value?¶